 - If the borrower only has a 10% down payment, then the waiting period is four-year with the old Fannie Mae Guidelines

 - For down payments less than 10%, the waiting period is 7 years

 - Conventional mortgage lending guidelines are stricter than FHA lending guidelines

 - For anyone that had a foreclosure or bankruptcy, the mandatory waiting period is 7 years for a conventional loan

 - For USDA And FHA loans foreclosure, deed in lieu of foreclosure, short sale all have a three-year waiting period

 VA Loans only require a two year waiting period after foreclosure, deed in lieu, short sale.

 2019 Fannie Mae Waiting Period After Deed In Lieu And Short Sale

-On August 2014, Fannie Mae has eliminated the conventional loan program after 2 year waiting period after deed in lieu of foreclosure and short sale with 20% down payment.
+In August 2014, Fannie Mae has eliminated the conventional loan program after 2-year waiting period after a deed in lieu of foreclosure and short sale with a 20% down payment.

 - Those home buyers who had no ownership in a home in the past three years can now qualify for a conventional loan with 3% down payment